Intrusive thought: Age factors

 Adults under the age of 40 seem to be the most affected by intrusive thoughts.
 Individuals in this age range tend to be less experienced at coping with these thoughts, and the stress and negative effect induced by them.
 Younger adults also tend to have stressors specific to that period of life that can be particularly challenging especially in the face of intrusive thoughts.
 Although, when introduced with an intrusive thought, both age groups immediately attempt to reduce the recurrence of these thoughts.

-Those in middle adulthood (40-60) have the highest prevalence of OCD and therefore seem to be the most susceptible to the anxiety and negative emotions associated with intrusive thoughts.
+Those in middle adulthood (ages 55–65) have the highest prevalence of OCD and therefore seem to be the most susceptible to the anxiety and negative emotions associated with intrusive thoughts.
 Middle adults are in a unique position because they have to struggle with both the stressors of early and late adulthood.
 They may be more vulnerable to intrusive thought because they have more topics to relate to.
 Even with this being the case, middle adults are still better at coping with intrusive thoughts than early adults, although processing an intrusive thought takes middle adults longer.
 Older adults tend to see the intrusive thought more as a cognitive failure rather than a moral failure in opposition to young adults.
 They have a harder time suppressing the intrusive thoughts than young adults causing them to experience higher stress levels when dealing with these thoughts.

 Intrusive thoughts appear to occur at the same rate across the lifespan; however, older adults seem to be less negatively affected than younger adults.
 Older adults have more experience in ignoring or suppressing strong negative reactions to stress.